Bubble and squeak: Other uses of term

 The OED gives a secondary definition of "bubble and squeak": "figurative and in figurative contexts.
 Something resembling or suggestive of bubble and squeak, especially in consisting of a variety of elements".
 In 1825 a reviewer in The Morning Post dismissed a new opera at Covent Garden as "a sort of bubble and squeak mixture of English and Italian".
 The OED gives examples from the 18th to the 21st centuries, including, from Coleridge, "... the restless Bubble and Squeak of his Vanity and Discontent", and from D. H. Lawrence, "I can make the most lovely bubble and squeak of a life for myself".
 In cockney rhyming slang the phrase was formerly used for "beak" (magistrate) and more recently "Bubble" has been used for "Greek".

 The term has been borrowed by authors of children's books as names for a pair of puppies and (by two different authors) pairs of mice.

+In the late 1940s, George Moreno Jr., an American animator living and working in England, borrowed the term, re-spelling it "Bubble and Squeek," for a series of cartoon shorts released by Associated British-Pathe.
+The star characters of Moreno's cartoons were a humanized taxi (Squeek) and its driver (Bubble).